CLASS Diversity Statement

-- Challenger (TRIO) Program is a federally funded “Student Support Services” project funded by the Department of Education to assist students who are primarily low-income, physically disabled and/or first generation college students.
-Student participants come from an array of backgrounds that cut cross all ethnical/racial, gender and socio-economic boundaries.
+- Challenger (TRIO) Program is a federally funded “Student Support Services” project funded by the department of education to assist students who are primarily low-income, physically disabled and/or first generation college students.
+Student participants come from an array of backgrounds that cut across all ethnical/racial, gender and socio-economic boundaries.

-- Cougar Ally Training offered by the LGBT Resource Center
+- Cougar Ally Training offered by the LGBTQ Resource Center

-- Council of Ethnic Organizations is a student fee–funded organization that promotes cultural awareness and appreciates the diversity at the University of Houston.
+- Council for Cultural Activities is a student fee–funded organization that promotes cultural awareness and appreciates the diversity at the University of Houston.
 This site is a gateway to other ethnic organizations.

 - Counseling & Psychological Services, Diversity Institute is an annual campus-wide event for students, faculty and staff, developed to explore issues related to diversity and multiculturalism.
 Counseling and Psychology Services also offers a number of other resources.

-- Language Acquisition Centerprovides interactive tutorials, word processing capabilities, dictionaries, and Internet access for the study of world languages, literatures, and cultures.
+- Language Commons provides interactive tutorials, word processing capabilities, dictionaries and internet access for the study of world languages, literatures and cultures.

-- LGBT Resource Center has various resources and programming for and about the lesbian, gay, bisexual and transgendered community
+- LGBTQ Resource Center has various resources and programming for and about the lesbian, gay, bisexual and transgendered community

-- Office of Community Relations and Institutional Access focuses on improving the university’s community partnerships and enhancing and improving access to college for talented, underrepresented, low-income and first-generation students.
-This office also oversees the Women’s Resource Center, the LGBT Resource Center, and the Center for Students with DisABILITIES, which are all linked from this page.
+- Office of Community Relations and Institutional Access focuses on improving the University’s community partnerships and enhancing and improving access to college for talented, underrepresented, low-income and first-generation students.
+This office also oversees the Women’s Resource Center, the LGBTQ Resource Center and the Center for Students with DisABILITIES, which are all linked from this page.

-- Women’s Resource Center has various resources and programming for and about women around our own campus
+- Women and Gender Resource Center has various resources and programming for and about women around our own campus.

 Identity Based Programs